Rabenherz112/Discord-Token-Checker/README.md

-# 🤖 Discord Token Checke
+# 🤖 Discord Token Checker
 > A fast & save way to check your Discord Tokens without any Proxies

 ## ⚙️ Requirments